VictorySpecificationII/Sky130-VLSI-Workshop/README.md

 We need to perform RTL to gate-level translation,  for the design to be converted to gates and connections between those gates<br/> to be made.
 The output is called the netlist.

-RTL + .lib -> synthesize to digital circuti
+RTL + .lib -> synthesize to digital circuit.

 As mentioned before, a .lib file is collection of logical modules; NOT AND OR NAND NOR etc, and contains slow, medium, <br/>and fast versions of different cells.